Wise vs Revolut: Full Comparison 2025

 Which is best for you depends on the transactions you need to make.
 Revolut can be a strong pick for customers who want to access extensive account features, and can stay within their account plan transaction limits.
 Wise accounts are a strong choice for customers looking for an account with no monthly fees, broader currency options and low, transparent transaction charges.

 Wise was launched as TransferWise back in 2011 as a low-cost international payment provider.
-These days, Wise has upwards of 16 million customers, and also offers personal and business accounts to hold and manage currencies, accept payments and spend using a linked debit card.
+These days, Wise has upwards of 12 million active customers, and also offers personal and business accounts to hold and manage currencies, accept payments and spend using a linked debit card.

 There’s also a full Wise review here, or a full Revolut review here if you’re looking for more detail on them.